Note on lattice description of generalized symmetries in $SU(N)/\mathbb{Z}_N$ gauge theories: Lattice gauge theory with twisted boundary condition

 Then, we naively define $v_{n,\mu}(x)=g_{n,\mu}(U; x)$ and $\Check{v}_{n,\mu}(x)=g_{n,\mu}(\Check{U}; x)$. $v_{n,\mu}(x)$ obeys the twisted boundary condition,

 while $\Check{v}_{n,\mu}(x)$ is periodic.

-To obtain the well-defined interpolation $S_{n,\mu}^m$, we should impose an \emph{admissibility} condition.
-Here, for simplicity, we consider the $SU(2)$ gauge theory (we can generalize discussions below to any compact gauge group).
-First note that, to make the lattice action density small, the plaquette $P$ is in a neighborhood of~$1$, and $\Check{P}$ is $e^{\frac{2\pi i}{N}z_{\mu\nu}}$ or~$1$. $S_{n,\mu}^m(U)$ is a function with respect to the plaquettes $P$, and has a structure such as $P^y$ with $0\leq y\leq1$ (see Appendix~\ref{sec:luscher_formulas}).
+To obtain the well-defined interpolation $S_{n,\mu}^m(U;x)$, we should impose an \emph{admissibility} condition.
+Here, for simplicity, we consider the $SU(2)$ gauge theory (we can generalize discussions below to any compact gauge group).\footnote{ Admissible configurations should be close to those at the minimum in the classical continuum limit.
+Thus, such configurations are topologically on a disk.
+Since $SU(2)$ is topologically a sphere, removing simply one point on it, we have a desired admissibility.} First note that, to make the lattice action density small, the plaquette $P$ is in a neighborhood of~$1$, and $\Check{P}$ is $e^{\frac{2\pi i}{N}z_{\mu\nu}}$ or~$1$. $S_{n,\mu}^m(U;x)$ is a function with respect to the plaquettes $P$, and has a structure such as $P^y$ with $0\leq y\leq1$ (see Appendix~\ref{sec:luscher_formulas}).
 Then, $P=-1$ is ill-defined and so such configurations are called exceptional.
-Supposing all combinations in~$S_{n,\mu}^m(U)$ are well-defined, we have the admissibility condition
+Supposing all combinations in~$S_{n,\mu}^m(U;x)$ are well-defined, we have the admissibility condition

 In Ref.~\cite{Abe:2023ncy}, it is proved that there exists $\varepsilon>0$ for~$\forall N$.
-On the other hand, for $S_{n,\mu}^m(\Check{U})$, the situation is more complicated because we cannot easily choose a branch of $(\Check{P})^y\sim(e^{\frac{2\pi i}{N}z_{\mu\nu}})^y$.
-To this end, let us construct $S_{n,\mu}^m(\Check{U})$ from~$S_{n,\mu}^m(U)$.
+On the other hand, for $S_{n,\mu}^m(\Check{U};x)$, the situation is more complicated because we cannot easily choose a branch of $(\Check{P})^y\sim(e^{\frac{2\pi i}{N}z_{\mu\nu}})^y$.
+To this end, let us construct $S_{n,\mu}^m(\Check{U};x)$ from~$S_{n,\mu}^m(U;x)$.
 That is, since $P$ can be rewritten as $e^{-\frac{2\pi i}{N}z_{\mu\nu}}\Check{P}$, we can define

 where

 Also for a product of $k$ plaquettes,

 where $z_\ell=z_{\mu_\ell\nu_\ell}$ with Eq.~\eqref{eq:z_range}.
 Note that $|\sum_{\ell}(z_\ell+N M_\ell)|<N k$.
 In what follows, we redefine $z_{\mu\nu}+N M_{\mu\nu}$ as $z_{\mu\nu}$ so that~$0\leq z_{\mu\nu}<N$ for $\mu<\nu$.
 Again, $\Check{P}=e^{\frac{2\pi i}{N}z_{\mu\nu}}\times(-1)$ is not defined, and thus we have the same admissibility condition given by